Destruction of cultural heritage during the Gaza war: Museums, archives, and libraries

 The 13th-century Qasr al-Basha in the Old City of Gaza (pictured in 2016) was bombed and bulldozed during the invasion.

 The Rashad Shawa Cultural Center was destroyed in 2023.

 A Ministry of Culture noted that 12 museums had been damaged.
 The Al Qarara Cultural Museum was destroyed by an Israeli airstrike early on in the conflict.
 On 25 November 2023, the Rashad Shawa Cultural Center was destroyed by Israeli shelling.
 It had been used as a shelter for hundreds of civilians and contained a theatre and library with tens of thousands of books.
 Other libraries, including Gaza Municipal Library, Enaim Library, Al-Nahda Library, Al-Shorouq Al-Daem Library, the Kana'an Educational Development Institute, were reported as damaged or destroyed in November and December 2023.

 In December 2023, bombardment by Israel destroyed the Central Archives of Gaza City which contained thousands of historically important documents.
 The Great Omari Mosque housed one of the most important libraries in Palestine; the rare books in its collection, which had survived the crusades and the First World War, were destroyed in the airstrike.
+As of December 2025, the Great Omari Mosque's Manuscripts Department, which previously held 228 complete manuscripts and 78 fragmented manuscripts (known as dasht), along with numerous Ottoman administrative records and waqf documents, was left with 147 complete manuscripts that were recovered, although most sustained significant damage, while the remainder were buried beneath the rubble.
+Only 35 folios from the fragmented manuscripts survived.
+The Ottoman records were entirely destroyed and none were recovered during excavation efforts.
+The manuscript collection of the Great Omari Mosque dates from the Mamluk period to the late Ottoman era and encompasses a range of disciplines, including astronomy, literature, poetry, sermons by Gaza-based scholars, and jurisprudence.
 The medieval Qasr al-Basha, also known as Pasha's Palace, was left in ruins after Israeli bombardment.
 The palace functioned as an archaeology museum.
 Other museums damaged or looted during the conflict included the Akkad Museum in Khan Yunis and the Rafah Museum.